tomjoht/learnapidoc/_includes/content/activities/push_local_to_remote.md

 	  git status
     ```

+    Git responds with a message indicating which files are on-deck to be committed.

+    ```bash
+    Changes to be committed:
+    (use "git reset HEAD <file>..." to unstage)

+  	modified:   Home.md
+    ```

 	  The staging area lists all the files that have been added to Git that you have modified in some way.
-It's a good practice to always type `git status` before committing files, because you might realize that by typing `git add .`, you might have accidentally added some files you didn't intend to track (such as the large binary files).
-You can always back out a change to a file by typing `git checkout Home.md`, where Home.md is the file you in which want to undo changes and Git staging.
+It's a good practice to always type `git status` before committing files, because you might realize that by typing `git add .`, you might have accidentally added some files you didn't intend to track (such as large binary files).
+If you want to remove this file from the staging area, you can type `git reset HEAD Home.md` to unstage it.

 5. Commit the changes: